 Using our proprietary methodology to analyze world events

-In this edition of Between the Lines, we break down both good and bad questions from a randomly selected sample of last year’s top analysts to show how BIA’s recommended question types could have helped them gain more insight from management.
+In this edition of Between the Lines, we use the Institutional Investor All-American Research Team to analyze their sell-side questions skills and show how BIA’s recommended question types could have helped them gain more insight from management.

 In this edition of Between the Lines, we turn our attention to the NBA and a recent blockbuster trade.
 But the deal almost fell apart after Cleveland’s physical examination of Thomas’s torn labrum raised questions about the timeline for his return next season.